|Inpatient Services||Outpatient Services||Addiction Treatment|

 The Crisis Intervention Service at Suburban Hospital began in November 1994 to provide specialized mental health evaluations in the Emergency Department.
 Today, the Crisis Intervention Service has expanded to provide both psychiatric and addiction (i.e., alcohol and drug abuse) evaluations in a emergency department, as well as liaison services for medical patients.

-The CIS Team is comprised of licensed clinical social workers in collaboration with a panel of psychiatrists who are committed to quality, cost effective, focused treatment.
+The CIS Team is comprised of licensed clinical social workers and licensed professional counselors, in collaboration with a panel of psychiatrists who are committed to quality, cost effective, focused treatment.
 Patients may be first screened medically by the Emergency Department staff and then referred directly to the CIS.
 Patients may also be self- or family-referred; referred by their managed care company or healthcare professional; or, referred via a medical consultation request.

 The CIS team acts as consultants to physicians and others by providing crisis intervention, and psychiatric/addiction evaluations.
 The goal is to place patients in the least restrictive treatment setting, to offer stabilization and then a carefully designed appropriate treatment plan and referral.
 The CIS team also collaborates closely with outpatient providers and case managers.
 Since the inception of the CIS, the following benefits have been demonstrated: